 In the case of reversible or treatable hearing loss, there are several ways you can get your hearing back.
 Temporary hearing loss, for example, typically doesn’t require any treatment besides just taking it easy on your ears for a while and giving them time to rest.
-If you lost your hearing to loud noise – think about being too close to fireworks when they went off or going to a gun range without wearing the proper ear protection – chances are that this condition is temporary, but you should always get sudden or extreme hearing loss checked out.
+If you lost your hearing to loud noise – think about being too close to fireworks when they went off or going to a gun range without wearing the proper ear protection – chances are that this condition is temporary, but you should always get sudden or extreme hearing loss checked out as soon as possible.

 Other types of reversible hearing loss require some kind of treatment from a hearing specialist in order to get your hearing back.
 Here are a few of the causes of reversible hearing loss and the treatments you can undertake to get your hearing back:

-- Over-The-Counter Medication: Aspirin, Tylenol, Advil, and Aleve can all cause hearing loss if taken over a long period of time.
-It’s important to speak to your general practitioner about the reasons you’re taking these OTC medicines since chronic use (at least twice a week) can lead to hearing loss.
-You should speak to your doctor to find out if you can replace these OTC medicines with an alternative to protect your hearing and avoid other side effects.
+- Over-the-counter medication: Aspirin, Tylenol, Advil, and Aleve can all cause hearing loss if taken over a long period of time.
+It’s important to speak to your general practitioner about the reasons you’re taking these over-the-counter medicines since chronic use (at least twice a week) can lead to hearing loss.
+You should speak to your doctor to find out if you can replace these medicines with an alternative to protect your hearing and avoid other side effects.